afonsojramos/afonsojramos.me/src/content/blog/03-wasm-genai/index.md

 Looking ahead, advancements in both WASM and GenAI promise to deepen their integration through the following ways:

-1. WebGPU Support: Introducing WebGPU to WASM environments will enable hardware acceleration for AI workloads.
-However, it's worth noting that WebGPU is still an experimental API, and its integration with WASM for AI workloads is in the early stages, requiring further development and testing.
+1. **WebGPU Support**: Introducing WebGPU to WASM environments will enable hardware acceleration for AI workloads.
+However, it's worth noting that [WebGPU is still an experimental API](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API), and its integration with WASM for AI workloads is in the early stages, requiring further development and testing.
-2. Model Optimisation: Techniques like quantisation and pruning will make it easier to deploy GenAI models within WASM’s constraints.
+2. **Model Optimisation**: Techniques like quantisation and pruning will make it easier to deploy GenAI models within WASM’s constraints.
-Standardised Toolchains: Improved tooling will simplify the process of compiling and deploying GenAI models as WASM modules.
+3. **Standardised Toolchains**: Improved tooling will simplify the process of compiling and deploying GenAI models as WASM modules.
-3. Private Personal Assistants: Having the model run locally will open up the possibilities to protect the end user from endless data-sharing, one that is a given if the benefits of using AI keep increasing.
+4. **Private Personal Assistants**: Having the model run locally will open up the possibilities to protect the end user from endless data-sharing, one that is a given if the benefits of using AI keep increasing.

 These developments are set to enable real-time, AI-driven applications that are fast, portable, and accessible to a wide range of users.